istio/istio.io/_docs/concepts/traffic-management/rules-configuration.md

-**NOTE:** One subtlety of the algorithm to keep in mind is that policies that are defined for specific tagged destinations will only be applied if the corresponding tagged instances are explicity routed to.
+**NOTE:** One subtlety of the algorithm to keep in mind is that policies that are defined for specific tagged destinations will only be applied if the corresponding tagged instances are explicitly routed to.
 For example, consider the following rule, as the one and only rule defined for the "reviews" service.